← Transmissions

 This is undoubtedly the most common migration.
 WooCommerce being a WordPress extension, your data is relatively accessible via CSV exports.
 Shopify offers a direct import tool from WooCommerce, which may seem appealing on paper.

-But be careful: apparent ease often hides pitfalls.
+But beware: apparent ease often hides pitfalls.
 The specific extensions you use, your complex pricing rules, your custom attributes... all of this requires precise mapping and technical expertise.
-A botched migration can lead to critical data loss or errors in your product sheets.
+A rushed migration can lead to critical data loss or errors in your product sheets.

 From PrestaShop

 PrestaShop has a more complex database structure.
-CSV exports are possible, but often require reformatting to be compatible with Shopify.
-URLs, nested categories, and product attributes require particular attention during data mapping.
+CSV exports are possible but often require reformatting to be compatible with Shopify.
+URLs, nested categories, and product attributes require special attention during data mapping.

 From Magento

 Magento stores generally handle large volumes and complex catalogs.
 The migration is more technical, especially if you have developed custom modules.
-The positive point?
-Shopify Plus offers comparable features for large volumes, with infinitely simplified maintenance.
+The upside?
+Shopify Plus offers comparable functionalities for large volumes, with infinitely simplified maintenance.
+Our guide details the comparative TCO of Magento vs Shopify Plus, the migration steps, and the 15 exclusive features that justify the switch.

 From Wix

 Wix being a closed system, data export is more limited.
 Migration often requires manual work or the use of specialized third-party applications.
-This is an opportunity to sort things out and start on a healthy basis.
+This is an opportunity to sort things out and start fresh.

 At our Shopify agency, these migrations from WooCommerce, PrestaShop, Magento, or Wix are part of our daily routine.
-Each platform has its specificities, but the objective remains the same: a smooth transition with no data loss.
+Each platform has its specificities, but the goal remains the same: a smooth transition without data loss.

 Let's be clear: an improvised Shopify migration can be very costly.
-And not just financially.
+And not just in financial terms.
 We have seen stores lose up to 40% of their organic traffic in a few weeks following a botched migration.
-Years of SEO work can vanish due to missing or misconfigured redirects.
+Years of SEO work can evaporate due to missing or misconfigured redirects.

-The risks are numerous and very real.
-First, loss of visibility on Google.
+The risks are multiple and very real.
+First, the loss of visibility on Google.
 Every URL that changes without a 301 redirect becomes a 404 page, a negative signal for search engines.
 Your rankings plummet, your traffic collapses, and your turnover follows the same curve.

 Then, data errors.
-Imagine: your prices don't import correctly, your stocks show incorrect quantities, or worse, some product variants disappear.
+Imagine: your prices are not imported correctly, your inventory shows erroneous quantities, or worse, some product variants disappear.
 The result?
-Unhappy customers, canceled orders, a tarnished brand image.
+Dissatisfied customers, canceled orders, a damaged brand image.

 Not to mention the degraded user experience.
 If your regular customers can no longer find their order history, if your URLs change without warning, if your navigation is disrupted... you risk losing the trust you have painstakingly built.

 Some e-merchants think they can save money by managing their migration themselves.
 This is a saving that can be expensive.
-A Shopify Partner agency has the experience of dozens, if not hundreds, of migrations.
+A Shopify Partner agency has the experience of dozens, even hundreds of migrations.
 It knows the pitfalls to avoid, the critical points to check, the essential tests to perform.
 The investment in professional support often pays for itself in the first month, simply by avoiding errors that would have crippled your performance.

 Absolute points of vigilance

-This is THE number one priority, yet the most often neglected point by those who embark on a migration alone.
+This is THE number one priority, yet the point most often overlooked by those who embark on a migration alone.
 Years of SEO work can literally disappear in a few hours if the migration is not managed correctly.

 Shopify uses a different URL structure than most CMS.
 For example, your product pages will automatically have the /products/ prefix, and your collections /collections/.
-If you do not set up the correct redirects, Google will consider that all your old pages have disappeared.
+If you don't implement the correct redirects, Google will consider all your old pages to have disappeared.
 Result: your positions plummet, your traffic drops by 40% or more, and your competitors take advantage.
 To avoid these pitfalls, it is crucial to rely on a Shopify Partner agency that masters all the technical and SEO aspects of a successful migration.

 The solution?
-An exhaustive 301 redirect table, precisely drawn up.
+An exhaustive 301 redirect table, precisely developed.
 Each old URL must point to its new address.
-And there's no question of skipping it: even your secondary pages, your old blog posts, your archived product sheets deserve their redirection.
+And there's no question of skipping this: even your secondary pages, your old blog posts, your archived product sheets deserve their redirect.
 A well-ranked blog post can represent hundreds of qualified visitors every month.

 This is meticulous work that requires SEO expertise and in-depth knowledge of both platforms.
-Moreover, to optimize your new site from the start, consult our complete guide on Shopify SEO.
+Furthermore, to optimize your new site from the start, consult our complete guide on Shopify SEO.

-Importing order history also allows you to keep your valuable analytics data: average basket, best-selling products, seasonality...
+Importing order history also allows you to retain valuable analytics data: average basket, best-selling products, seasonality...
 All this information guides your business decisions.

 Manage images and media

 The URLs of your images will change.
 You must therefore ensure that all your visuals migrate correctly, with their alt attributes for SEO, and that the quality is preserved.
-Shopify automatically optimizes images, but a manual check is still recommended for your strategic visuals.
+Shopify automatically optimizes images, but manual verification is still recommended for your strategic visuals.

 Recreate loyalty programs and customer reviews

-If you use a loyalty points system, you will need to reconfigure it on Shopify and import the points of your existing customers.
-For product reviews, connectors exist with the main solutions (Trustpilot, Avis Vérifiés...), greatly facilitating the migration.
+If you use a loyalty points system, you will need to reconfigure it on Shopify and import your existing customer points.
+For product reviews, connectors exist with the main solutions (Trustpilot, Avis Vérifiés...), greatly facilitating migration.

 Phase 1: Audit and preparation

-First and foremost, take a complete inventory of your current store.
+First of all, take a complete inventory of your current store.
 List all the elements to migrate: products, categories, static pages, blog posts, necessary redirects.
-This is also the time to sort through things.
+This is also the time to sort things out.
 Take the opportunity to delete obsolete products and clean up your data.

 At the same time, create your Shopify account and take advantage of the trial period to familiarize yourself with the interface.
 Explore the App Store to identify applications that will replace your current functionalities.